 If you bought a DSLR with the normal kit lens, one of your first lens wishes might be a telephoto zoom for a bit longer reach.
-An attractive range, obviously, is 70mm to 300mm, as evidenced by Canon's own three different models (along with two more affordable 75-300mm lenses).
+An attractive range is 70mm to 300mm, as evidenced by Canon's own three different models (along with an affordable 75-300mm lens).
 This page will discuss the EF 70-300mm f/4-5.6 IS USM, current retail $649.99.

 This lens is surprisingly light and easy to carry all day (as opposed to the L series version, almost twice the weight).

 Note: Canon also has the DO (diffractive optics) variant of this lens with image stabilization for $1399.00, and an L series entry at $1349.00.

 This telephoto lens was the first lens that I ordered after buying the Rebel XT and 18-55mm kit lens.
 All of my reading suggested that this would be a fine telephoto zoom for my purposes.
 Then again, this lens was the reason behind my Real World Lens Tests.
 When I started taking photos with this lens, I was frustrated to find that I wasn't getting the beautiful, tourist-postcard images that I'd seen during my research online.
 It dawned on me that digital post-processing was at least as important as digital photography.
 The osprey sitting atop this page has been cropped, sharpened, color enhanced, with some mild manipulation in light.
 The bird was a good 80 feet from the camera (handheld).
 Still, more often than not, I would wish for more clarity, sharper details from this lens.

 On the barrel are switches to choose from two stabilizer modes and to turn stabilizer on or off, a switch for auto/manual focus, and a lens lock (without which the lens slides in and out fairly easily).